gritukan/hamkaas/lab4/README.md

 - `parser.h, parser.cpp` - contains the code that parses the script and converts it into the tree of nodes.
 - `tensor.h, tensor.cpp` - contains the `TTensorMeta` class that represents the tensor type and shape.

+## HamKaas Script Specification

+Since you will implement different nodes in the backend, you will need a formal specification of the script.

+### Tensors

+HamKaas operates with the tensor with tensor being a multi-dimensional array.
+Each tensor is represented by type and shape.

+The type can be either a `float32` which is represented by the `float` type in C++ or a `int64` which is represented by the `int64_t` type in C++.

+The shape is a list of integers that represent the size of each dimension.
+For example, the shape `[128, 28, 28]` means that the tensor is a 3D tensor with the size of 128x28x28.
+HamKaas supports tensors with 1, 2 or 3 dimensions.
+HamKaas does not support empty tensors, so each dimension should have at least one element.

+### Nodes

+#### InputTensor
+* Syntax: `InputTensor(name, type, shape)`
+* Description: describes the input tensor with given type and shape.
+During the evaluation, the input tensor with the given name should be passed to the model.
+* Usage: used to define the input of the model.
+* Inputs: none
+* Output: the tensor with the given type and shape.
+#### ConstantTensor
+* Syntax: `ConstantTensor(name, type, shape)`
+* Description: describes the tensor with given type and shape that is constant during the model execution.
+During the compilation, the tensor with the given name should be passed to the model.
+* Usage: used to define the model parameters, for example, weights.
+* Inputs: none
+* Output: the tensor with the given type and shape.
+#### BufferTensor
+* Syntax: `BufferTensor(name, type, shape)`
+* Description: describes the tensor with given type and shape that is allocated during the model compilation and is not changed between the model executions.
+* Usage: data that is passed between different model runs, for example, caches.
+* Inputs: none
+* Output: the tensor with the given type and shape.
+#### SumNode
+* Syntax: `SumNode(lhs, rhs)`
+* Description: describes the node that computes the element-wise sum of two tensors.
+This node supports broadcasting, that is, if the shapes of the tensors are different, the `rhs` tensor is broadcasted to the shape of the `lhs` tensor.
+You can read more about broadcasting [here](https://numpy.org/doc/stable/user/basics.broadcasting.html).
+* Inputs: two tensors of type `float32` with the same number of dimensions.
+For each axis, the size of the axis should be the same or the size of the axis in `rhs` should be 1.
+* Output: the tensor with the same type and shape as `lhs`.
+#### HadamardProductNode
+* Syntax: `HadamardProductNode(lhs, rhs)`
+* Description: describes the node that computes the element-wise product of two tensors.
+This node supports broadcasting, that is, if the shapes of the tensors are different, the `rhs` tensor is broadcasted to the shape of the `lhs` tensor.
+* Inputs: two tensors of type `float32` with the same number of dimensions.
+For each axis, the size of the axis should be the same or the size of the axis in `rhs` should be 1.
+* Output: the tensor with the same type and shape as `lhs`.
+#### ReLUNode
+* Syntax: `ReLUNode(input)`
+* Description: describes the node that computes the element-wise ReLU of the input tensor.
+The ReLU function is defined as `ReLU(x) = max(0, x)`.
+* Inputs: the tensor of type `float32`.
+* Output: the tensor with the same type and shape as `input`.
+#### SiLUNode
+* Syntax: `SiLUNode(input)`
+* Description: describes the node that computes the element-wise SiLU of the input tensor.
+The SiLU function is defined as `SiLU(x) = x / (1 + exp(-x))`.
+* Inputs: the tensor of type `float32`.
+* Output: the tensor with the same type and shape as `input`.
+#### MatMulNode
+* Syntax: `MatMulNode(lhs, rhs)`
+* Description: performs the matrix multiplication.
+Works in three modes:
+    - If both `lhs` and `rhs` are 2D tensors, then the node computes the matrix multiplication of the two tensors.
+    - If `lhs` is a 1D tensor and `rhs` is a 2D tensor, then the node computes the vector-matrix multiplication.
+    - If `lhs` is a 3D tensor and `rhs` is a 3D tensor, then the node computes the batched matrix multiplication, that is, interprets `lhs` and `rhs` as the array of matrices and computes the matrix multiplication for each pair of matrices.
+* Inputs: two tensors of type `float32`.
+The following shapes are allowed:
+    - For matrix multiplication `[m, n]` and `[n, k]`.
+    - For vector-matrix multiplication `[n]` and `[n, k]`.
+    - For batched matrix multiplication `[b, m, n]` and `[b, n, k]`.
+* Output: the tensor of type `float32`.
+The shape of the output tensor is determined by the shapes of the input tensors.
+    - For matrix multiplication `[m, k]`.
+    - For vector-matrix multiplication `[k]`.
+    - For batched matrix multiplication `[b, m, k]`.
+#### SliceNode
+* Syntax: `SliceNode(input, begin, end)`
+* Description: returns a slice of the input tensor over the first axis.
+The slice is defined by the constant `begin` and `end` parameters.
+* Inputs: the tensor of type `float32` of type `float32` and shape `[n, ...]` and two integers `begin` and `end` such that `0 <= begin <= end <= n`.
+* Output: the tensor of type `float32` and shape `[end - begin, ...]` built from the tensor elements `input[begin], input[begin + 1], ..., input[end - 1]`.
+#### ReshapeNode
+* Syntax: `ReshapeNode(input, shape)`
+* Description: changes the shape of the input tensor.
+The number of elements in the input tensor should be the same as the number of elements in the output tensor.
+Semantics is the similar to [numpy.reshape](https://numpy.org/doc/stable/reference/generated/numpy.reshape.html) function.
+* Inputs: the tensor of type `float32` and the list of integers `shape` that represents the new shape of the output tensor.
+* Output: the tensor of type `float32` and the shape `shape`.
+#### PermuteNode
+* Syntax: `PermuteNode(input, permutation)`
+* Description: changes the order of the dimensions of the input tensor.
+The number of elements in the input tensor should be the same as the number of elements in the output tensor.
+Semantics is the similar to [numpy.transpose](https://numpy.org/doc/stable/reference/generated/numpy.transpose.html) function.
+* Inputs: the tensor of type `float32` with $d$ axis and and the permutation of the $d$ integers that represents the new order of the dimensions.
+* Output: the tensor of type `float32` with the same shape as the input tensor but with the dimensions permuted.
+#### ReplaceSliceNode
+* Syntax: `ReplaceSliceNode(input, replacement, begin, end)`
+* Description: replaces the slice of the input tensor over the first axis with the replacement tensor.
+The slice is defined by the constant `begin` and `end` parameters.
+Note that this operation does not create a new tensor but changes the input tensor in-place.
+* Usage: the intended usage is to update buffer tensors.
+* Inputs: the tensor of type `float32` of type `float32` and shape `[n, ...]`, the tensor of type `float32` and shape `[k, ...]` with matching shapes except the first axis, and two 1D tensors of type `int64` `begin` and `end` having the size 1.
+* Output: the tensor of type `float32` and shape `[n, ...]` where the elements `input[begin], input[begin + 1], ..., input[end - 1]` are replaced with the elements of the `replacement` tensor.
+If `end - begin != k` is observed during runtime, the behavior is undefined.

 ## 01: Dynamic Linkage

 Let's start working on the compiler.
 Right now, the frontend is not able to communicate with the backend because shared library loader is not implemented.
 Let's fix that!